 Additional storm water coverage may be required under Part 31 of the NREPA.
 Part 31 storm water coverage is included under the Part 91 permit administered by the County Enforcing Agency, for earth change activities under five (5) acres.
 Earth change activities over five (5) acres must submit a Notice of Coverage to the Water Resources Department through MiEnviroPortal.
 For more information, contact the EGLE Environmental Assistance Center at 800-662-9278.

-An additional EGLE/USACE Land and Water Interface Joint Permit Application (JPA) may be necessary for earht change activities where the land meets the water.
+An additional EGLE/USACE Land and Water Interface Joint Permit Application (JPA) is necessary for any earth change activities where the land meets the water.
 Consult the Decision Tree on the right to determine if a JPA application is nescessary.
 For more information, visit michigan.gov/jointpermit.
+If you are unsure if your property will require an EGLE permit Regional EGLE Water Resources Division Floodplain Engineer please contact Andrea Rittenburgh at RitenburghA1@Michigan.gov for a pre-application inspection.

 Applicants are required to apply for additional county permits under the following conditions: